creator-mindset/-Instacart-Analytics-Machine-Learning-System/README.md

 - Sunday receives the maximum orders
 - Banana,Bag of Organic Bananas and Organic Strawberries are most reordered products
-- produce department has the highest number of ordered products with 9479291 orders -Largest basket size ever purchased by order_id 1564244 by a basket size of 145 products -24.60 % customers have more than 20 orders
+- produce department has the highest number of ordered products with 9479291 orders
+- Largest basket size ever purchased by order_id 1564244 by a basket size of 145 products
+- 24.60 % customers have more than 20 orders

 ---